Intraocular Lenses for Cataract Surgery

 What happens during cataract surgery?

 Cataract surgery is an exciting opportunity to renew your vision and see life clearly again.
+The procedure takes and hour or less to perform.2

 The surgeon removes your clouded lens and replaces it with a new, artificial lens